jonititan/FDMSingularity/README.md

 ```
   $ sudo singularity build post.sif post.def
 ```

+You will then need to transfer these images to wherever you want to run them.

 ## To use as a single script
 1. Create the folders needed